 In our environment, this means that some dogs may struggle with river sand, which is spread as a base in some yards, or when running along the fence line while interacting with other dogs.
 This can lead to a gradual development of sore spots (similar to blisters) or cause the tougher outer skin to separate from the pad.
 If sand gets caught between the dog’s toes, it can be both painful and irritating.

 Often, the buildup of friction on the pads means that symptoms may not become apparent until the dog is home.
 At that point, they may start to lick or “worry” at their pads in an attempt to find relief.
-Unfortunately, this behaviour can worsen the issue, so it’s necessary to intervene by either using a cone or applying a non-edible antiseptic spray.
+Unfortunately, this behaviour can worsen the issue, so it’s necessary to intervene by either using a cone or applying a non-palatable antiseptic spray.
 A visit to the vet is recommended for proper intervention.

 Once we identify that a dog has sensitive pads, we will monitor their feet closely during future visits and adjust their yard settings and activity plans to help protect their pads from injury.